 Most meaningful game I’ve played since Mass Effect 3

 Adventure RPG has becomemy favorite genre and while I love the freedom that comes with a Fallout 4 or GTA 5 (playing both now actually), a clearly told tale with truly likable characters and a solid plot is such a rare gem that I can count them on one hand; such represent the hallmark of why I love the medium.
 As for Life is Strange, I’ll go far as to say that this was the most meaningful game I’ve played since Mass Effect 3.
-The story is fascinating, the setting beautiful, and as a sucker for nostalgia, characters that are truly likable and entertaining.
+The story is fascinating, the setting beautiful, characters that are truly likable and entertaining, and as a sucker for nostalgia, I felt that they effectively brought back a mix of old and new; having been set in 2011 and in a high school theme.

 The game also has a strong sense of present day reality, a unique trait among games these days where fantasy and science fiction seem to dominate.
 Even most present day games tend to avoid mention to real-life entities, so the game is unique in that it works hard and succeeds at feeling like it’s not just a believable setting, but one in the real-world.

 “Maybe I can sneak in here to watch Final Fantasy: The Spirits Within.
 I don’t care what anybody says, that’s one of the best sci-fi films ever made!” – Max

 Social media, smartphones, the modern-hipster vibe of the PNW, references to the ongoing drought are all (not-so) subtle reminders that this game takes place not in some far off place, but in our world, and there it succeeds in providing an immersive experience and a compelling setting for the story as it unfolds.

 (I won’t go into the story here; plenty of spoilers elsewhere.)